FenixEdu/fenixedu-academic/MIGRATION.md

 1. There are no instances of `FileLocalContent`.
 2. Username generation is now handled by the [bennu-user-management](https://github.com/FenixEdu/bennu-user-management) module.
 Ensure that your installation registers a custom `UsernameGenerator`.
 3. Ensure that your installation contains an implementation of `net.sourceforge.fenixedu.util.ConnectionManager`, otherwise SQL-based lookups will not work.
+4. If your institution has external applications using Fenix's Jersey Services, the URL must be updated.
+Instead of `https://fenix.xpto/jersey/services`, it is now at `https://fenix.xpto/api/fenix/jersey/services`.
+If you are using Bennu's `web-service-utils`, simply update your Host URL to contain the suffix `/api/fenix`.

 #### Migration